mikechau/sprockets-stats-webpack-plugin/README.md

 ## Configuration

 - `customStatsKey` : This is the parent key the mapping is saved to.
-If you plan to use this with the *SriWebpackPlugin*, you should make sure they use the same keys.
+If you plan to use this with the *SriStatsWebpackPlugin*, you should make sure they use the same keys.
   Default: `sprockets`.
 - `ignore`: This is a regex to skip adding custom stats data for assets where